 Tip the batter into the prepared tin making sure it is well packed and level with the back of a spoon.
 Bang the tin on the worktop to settle the mixture.

-- This cake is a green and tropical version of a classic carrot cake.
+- This bread is a green and tropical version of a classic carrot cake.
 As with the carrot version, this one relies on the soft flavors and moisture from the vegetables and, of course, the fruit.
 You can substitute the zucchini with grated carrot, the results will be similar in texture.

-- To make the recipe easier, use a food processor to make this cake.
+- To make the recipe easier, use a food processor to make this bread.
 Do not worry if you do not have one.
 You can use a hand whisk and a large mixing bowl wherever the recipe says blend.
 When adding the grated zucchini and pineapple, follow carefully by folding rather than whisking.
 For this, we recommend using a metal spoon.

-- Use the best olive oil you can for this; cheaper versions may add a bitter back note to the cake.
+- Use the best olive oil you can for this; cheaper versions may add a bitter back note to the bread.
 If you do not have a quality oil, use a bland vegetable or rice bran oil, so the flavor remains neutral.